walchko/github-blog/source/blog/c/Network-Programming-in-C.md

+---
-# Network Programming in C
+title: Network Programming in C
+---

 A classic reference is [Beej's Guide](http://beej.us/guide/bgnet/html/multi/index.html) and a PDF version is [here](static/bgnet.pdf)